hhariri/hhariri.github.io/_posts/2014-01-06-intellij-idea-minimal-survival-guide.md

 a module is stored in a file with extensions *.iml*.
 Each module inside the project has its own *.iml* file.
 * **Libraries**: An archive of compiled code (i.e. JAR) that a module can depend on.

-A single IntellIJ project can consist one or more modules and/or libraries.
+A single IntellIJ project can consist of one or more modules and/or libraries.

 #### Storage Format